 For creditors with undisputed debts, a CSD may be a quicker and more cost effective avenue to recovering a debt from a debtor than commencing legal proceedings.
 However, it is important to note that when drafting a CSD, it must be specific and free from any defects that may allow the debtor to seek to have it set aside.

-If you have any questions regarding recovery of a debt, please contact me.
+If you have any questions regarding recovery of a debt or a statutory demand, please contact me.